top of page

 Makeup and photo - Jack Chesher

-Sienna Brown was born in Kingston, Jamaica, spent her childhood there, before moving to Toronto, Canada and now lives in Sydney, Australia.
+Sienna Brown was born in Kingston, Jamaica, grew up in Toronto, Canada and now lives in Sydney, Australia.

-In 2021, she was commissioned by ABC Radio National, the History Listen Series to create Caribbean Convicts in Australia, a podcast based on her research for Master.
+In conjunction with Dr Ben Etherington, she was commissioned by ABC Radio National, the History Listen Series to create Caribbean Convicts in Australia, a podcast based on her research for Master, broadcast November, 2021.

 Member of ASA